-The role of the Audit and Accounts Committee is to ensure the monitoring of matters concerning the development and verification of accounting and financial information, in order to facilitate the Board of Directors' duties of control and verification.
+The role of the Audit and Accounts Committee is to ensure that matters concerning the development and verification of accounting and financial information are monitored, in order to facilitate the Board of Directors' duties of control and verification.
 In this regard, the committee issues opinions and/or recommendations to the Board of Directors.